 Creative Low Vision Caregiving Tips

-In this audio presentation, Donna Gallagher shares a few adjustments that she made around her home that make life easier for her mother, who has lived with low vision for many years.
+In this audio presentation, Donna Gallagher shares a few adjustments that made around her home that make life easier for her mother, who has lived with low vision for many years.

 Ed Berger: Hi, I'm Ed Berger and I work for BrightFocus Foundation, a nonprofit organization leading the fight to save sight and mind.